edoring/WARC-Preservation-Scripts/README.md

 ## ✨ Credits
 Created by **Elizabeth Doring**
-Oklahoma Department of Libraries Archivist
+Archivist

-## 🔄 Workflow Diagram
+Oklahoma Department of Libraries